MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-power-platform-governance-part-0.md

 In my experience, many organizations do not have a specific Power Platform governance concept at all as they did not clearly define their goals with Power Platform yet.
 Therefore, the rules for usage are often vague: Either they are too restrictive and leave little to no room for maneuver, or they are virtually non-existent.
 Too strict rules often result in poor user adoption (and thus poor ROI) and lead to shadow IT solutions.
 If there are no or hardly any rules enforced, this often leads to a wild and uncontrolled sprawl of apps, poor overview and thus resulting in security gaps.
 Moreover, it also leads to administrators having to respond suddenly and unplanned to urgent matters.

 If there's one thing I don't want, it's unplanned tasks that grab my attention directly.
-The less governance rules are clearly formulated, the more likely you have to step in unexpectedly to put out fires.
+The less governance rules are clearly formulated, the more likely we have to step in unexpectedly to put out fires.

 ### What are the benefits of good Power Platform governance?